syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/predefined-dialogs/EJ2_ASP.NETCORE/getting-started.md

 ---

-# Getting Started with ASP.NET Core Predefined Dialogs Control
+# Getting Started with ASP.NET Core Predefined Dialogs

-This section briefly explains about how to include ASP.NET Core Predefined Dialogs control in your ASP.NET Core application using Visual Studio.
+This section briefly explains about how to include ASP.NET Core Predefined Dialogs in your ASP.NET Core application using Visual Studio.

 ## Prerequisites